jonathanborenstein/SQLDatabaseHelper/README.md

 		db1.getQuestionMarks(order);
 		db1.insert();

-At the moment you must create a ResultSet and call orderBy on the database, and then call the following methods in order for the insert method to work.
+At the moment you must create a ResultSet and call orderBy on the Database object, and then call the following methods in order for the insert method to work.